woxinpengpai/mlpforencryption/README.md

 # mlpforencryption
-This repository is designed for data availability of our mlp method for encryption algorithm classification.
+This repository is builtfor data availability of our mlp method for encryption algorithm classification.
 Your advice is always welcome and appreciated.